Conqueror-class ironclad: Description

-These ships were of only moderate size, and were intended to be adequately fast, and manoeuvrable enough to be able to catch and strike a fleeing or manoeuvering enemy.
+These ships were of only moderate size, intended to be adequately fast and manoeuvrable enough to be able to catch and strike a fleeing or manoeuvering enemy.
 They carried a single turret with two large guns, which were intended to engage on either beam an enemy who had evaded a ramming attack.
 Firing over the bow was expected to cause unacceptable structural damage from blast.

 The ships were not seen as successful, as they were too small for efficient service as ocean-going vessels, and too large to function close inshore as coast- or harbour-defence ships.
 They had approximately nine feet of freeboard forward, and could not make more than ten knots in rough weather.
 They also rolled excessively.
 Neither ship ever saw any front-line deployment, spending their entire lives as gunnery tenders or in reserve.